MicrosoftDocs/fabric-docs/docs/governance/use-microsoft-purview-hub.md

 ## Requirements

-Access to the admin view of the Purview hub requires the [Fabric administrator role](../admin/roles.md) or higher.
+Access to Purview hub for administrators requires the [Fabric administrator role](../admin/roles.md) or higher.

 ## Access the hub